-The competition is seeking designs for a new visitor centre for Sevenoaks Wildlife Reserve in Kent.
+The competition sought designs for a new visitor centre for Sevenoaks Wildlife Reserve in Kent.

-The Kent Wildlife Trust is seeking registered architects and architect-led teams worldwide to put forward designs that promote learning, wellbeing, curiosity and nature.
-Wildlife and landscape will be important - the centre should have elements that can accommodate wildlife as well as people, and be a natural companion and complement to the reserve it serves.
+The competition for Kent Wildlife Trust sought registered architects and architect-led teams worldwide to put forward designs that promote learning, wellbeing, curiosity and nature.
+Wildlife and landscape are important - the new centre needs to have elements that can accommodate wildlife as well as people, and be a natural companion and complement to the reserve it serves.
 Wherever possible it should build the connection with nature and be designed with health outcomes in mind for staff and centre-users.

 Four teams have been selected and will now refine their design proposals and present them to the competition judging panel in April.
 The teams are: